-- 1. Medical, psychiatric, psychological, social, and vocational services that are provided under one management; - 2.
-Testing, fitting, or training in the use of prosthetic and orthotic devices; - 3.
-Recreational therapy; physical and occupational therapy; - 4.
-Speech, language, and hearing therapy; - 5.
-Psychiatric, psychological and social services, including positive behavior management; - 6.
-Assessment for determining eligibility and vocational rehabilitation needs; - 7.
-Rehabilitation technology; - 8.
-Job development, placement, and retention services; - 9.
-Evaluation or control of specific disabilities; - 10.
-Orientation and mobility services for mobility impaired participants; - 11.
-Extended employment; - 12.
-Psychosocial rehabilitation services; - 13.
-Supported employment services and extended services; - 14.
-Services to family members, if necessary, to enable the applicant or eligible individual to achieve an employment outcome; - 15.
-Personal assistance services; and, - 16.
+- a.
+Medical, psychiatric, psychological, social, and vocational services that are provided under one management; - b.
+Testing, fitting, or training in the use of prosthetic and orthotic devices; - c.
+Recreational therapy; physical and occupational therapy; - d.
+Speech, language, and hearing therapy; - e.
+Psychiatric, psychological and social services, including positive behavior management; - f.
+Assessment for determining eligibility and vocational rehabilitation needs; - g.
+Rehabilitation technology; - h.
+Job development, placement, and retention services; - i.
+Evaluation or control of specific disabilities; - j.
+Orientation and mobility services for mobility impaired participants; - k.
+Extended employment; - 1.
+Psychosocial rehabilitation services; - m.
+Supported employment services and extended services; - n.
+Services to family members, if necessary, to enable the applicant or eligible individual to achieve an employment outcome; - o.
+Personal assistance services; and, - p.
 Services similar to the services described in paragraphs (A) through (P) of this definition.